Cjb00000/motion_tracking_CV_bug_detector_2/README.md

 # Project Details
 To Do
-main.py =
+main.py = implements a motion tracker
-main_with_video_save.py = includes
-finetune_resnet.py =
-utils.py = a collection of functions utilized throughout the project
+main_with_video_save.py = a copy of main, with the ability to save frames as a gif finetune_resnet = alters the ResNet18 architecture into a multiclass or binary classifier (binary in this case) using PyTorch utils.py = a collection of functions called multiple times throughout the other files

 # Additional Information
 The cv2.createBackgroundSubtractorMOG2() function uses the Mixture of Gaussians (MOG2) algorithm to model and update the background of a video sequence.
 It maintains a statistical model of each pixel's color over time.
 When a pixel's color significantly deviates from its modeled background, it is considered part of the foreground, allowing the algorithm to detect moving objects in a video by identifying pixels that change over time.